 Other matters in which we have played a lead role include the following:

-- Tried a class action against a prominent bank under Sections 10(b) and 20(a) of the Securities Exchange Act which settled on terms favorable to our client.
+- Defended a class action against a prominent bank under Sections 10(b) and 20(a) of the Securities Exchange Act which settled on terms favorable to our client.

 - Represented the former officers and directors of a large manufacturer in a series of similar putative class actions.

 - Defended an expert networks manager and some of its directors in a case involving allegations of manipulation of data and reports designed to suppress the price of the plaintiff's stock.

 - Represented a global specialty pharmaceutical company in connection with a proposed securities fraud class action, which alleged that accounting irregularities and materially false or misleading statements by the company and its top executives artificially inflated the company's stock price.

 - Represented a global investment banking firm's operations in defending securities fraud claims that certain investors in notes used to finance an acquisition brought against the officers and directors of the acquiring firm and against the underwriters.

 - Represented a regional bank holding company and certain of its former officers and directors in a consolidated, class and derivative action alleging securities violations due to allegedly inadequate loan loss reserves for commercial real estate loans.

 - Represented a company and the board of directors of a target company in a securities class action seeking to enjoin an acquisition.